 Pyrolysis or gasification gas: used as fuel/natural gas replacement Description Tyre Pyrolysis Gas (TPG) is the non-condensable gas fraction remaining after cooling of the pyrolysis vapour.
 The yield of TPG from tyre pyrolysis is typically 10-20% on a steel free mass basis.
 The TPG has a high calorific value and is typically used for pyrolysis reactor heating with natural gas or TPO used for start-up or supplementary reactor heating.
 In some applications, the TPG is used in gas engines for electricity generation or supplied to boilers.
-For use in gas engines, the pyrolysis gas will need to be scrubbed to meet the H 2 S fuel limit as set by the engine manufacturer, typically around 50 ppm ( Williams, 2013 ).
+For use in gas engines, the pyrolysis gas will need to be scrubbed to meet the H 2 S fuel limit as set by the engine manufacturer, typically approximately 50 ppm (Williams, 2013).
+50 ppm (milianis, 2015).

 Pyrolysis or gasifie cation gas: used as fuel/natural gas replacement Abated virgin materials Fossil fuels: natural gas.
 Material circularity Not circular.
 Maturity of global markets Mature.
-The use of TPG in offsetting onsite energy requirements is commonplace.
-TPG energy recovery is a mature market application and can be used in onsite or Maturity of Australian markets offsite to offset fossil fuel natural gas use.
+The use of TPG in offsetting onsite energy requirements is commonplace within operating pyrolysis facilities.
+TPG energy recovery is a mature market Maturity of Australian markets application and can be used in onsite or offsite to offset fossil fuel natural gas use.
 Summary advantages • Energy recovery from TPG is a proven application that can be used to offset the energy requirements of pyrolysis or gasification processes.
 There is also a large market for syngas to offset natural gas costs and fossil fuel consumption offsite, without significant additional syngas refinement requirements.
-Summary disadvantages TPG contains H2S that is corrosive and oxidises to Sox on combustion and Sox emissions are restricted.
+Summary disadvantages TPG contains H2S that is corrosive and oxidises to SOx on combustion and SOx emissions are restricted.
 Some TPG refinement is typically required to remove particulates and H2S.
 Use of TPG as a fuel has no material circularity.